 - Heavy objects in the load compartment should be placed against the seat backrests.
 Ensure the backrests are securely engaged.
-If objects can be stacked, the heavier objects should be placed at the bottom. - Secure objects with lashing straps attached to lashing eyes. - Secure loose objects in load compartment to prevent sliding.
+If objects can be stacked, the heavier objects should be placed at the bottom. - Secure loose objects in load compartment to prevent sliding. - When transporting objects in the load compartment, the backrests of the rear seats must not be angled forward.

-- When transporting objects in the load compartment, the backrests of the rear seats must not be angled forward. - Do not allow the load to protrude above the upper edge of the backrests. - Do not place any objects on the load compartment cover or the instrument panel, and do not cover the sensor on top of the instrument panel. - The load must not obstruct the operation of the pedals, parking brake and gear selector, or hinder the freedom of movement of the driver.
-Do not place any unsecured objects in the interior. - Do not drive with an open load compartment. - The payload is the difference between the permitted gross vehicle weight (see identification plate \$\Display\$ 124) and the EC kerb weight.
+- Do not allow the load to protrude above the upper edge of the backrests. - Do not place any objects on the load compartment cover or the instrument panel, and do not cover the sensor on top of the instrument panel. - The load must not obstruct the operation of the pedals, parking brake and gear selector, or hinder the freedom of movement of the driver.
+Do not place any unsecured objects in the interior. - Do not drive with an open load compartment. - The payload is the difference between the permitted gross vehicle weight (see identification plate \$\phi\$ 123) and the EC kerb weight.

-To calculate the EC kerb weight, enter the data for your vehicle in the
+To calculate the EC kerb weight, enter the data for your vehicle in the Weights table at the front of this manual.

-Weights table in the Introduction section.
+The EC kerb weight includes weights for the driver (68 kg),

-The EC kerb weight includes weights for the driver (68 kg), luggage (7 kg) and all fluids (tank 90% full).
+luggage (7 kg) and all fluids (tank 90% full).